wilddeer/stickyfill/README.md

 #`position: sticky` polyfill

-The most accurate sticky polyfill out in the wild.
+The most accurate sticky polyfill out in the wild -- [check out different test cases](http://wilddeer.github.io/stickyfill/test/).

-What it does:
+###What it does

 - supports top-positioned stickies,
 - works in IE9+,